rayburgemeestre/piper/README.md

 The fact that the third node has only an input makes it a consumer.

+See `node::run()` for the core logic.

 Queues have a `push()` and `pop()` and in these operations is checked whether attached nodes need to be woken up.
 (Nodes sleep using condition variables controlled by the queue)

+The `pipeline_system` class starts all threads after wiring of the pipeline is complete.
+It will also collect metrics about the pipeline and supports visualizing the state of the individual parts.

 ## Example